Tominapa/CoordinatedSupplyChains.jl/docs/src/tutorial.md

 ### csvdata_arcs.csv

 Arc data are structured as follows
-1. Arc ID: a unique string ID for the arc, prefereably of the form A01, A02, ...; no spaces allowed!
+1. Arc ID: a unique string ID for the arc, preferably of the form A01, A02, ...; no spaces allowed!
 2. Arc first node: a Node ID included in node_data.csv
 3. Arc second node: a Node ID included in node_data.csv
 4. Arc capacity: a vector of numbers representing the product capacity of the arc; units (tonne)
-5. Custom length (optional): A number representing the length of the arc; units: (km); used only if the CustomLengths parameter is set true; >=0
+5. Custom length (optional): A number representing the length of the arc; units: (km); used only if the CustomLengths parameter is set true; positive-valued

 Our example has the following arcs
 ```